Click on each petal to learn more about Palate Character or sign in, join the taste56 community and let your palate do the talking!

 Tasting Notes

 Medium-plus in body and acidity, there are notes of black cherry, bramble, and red berry fruit, followed by tobacco, earth, and iron.
-The wine follows with more subtle notes of licorice and soy in the persisting finish.
+The wine follows with more subtle notes of licorice and soy in the persistent finish.

 Body is the impression of a wines weight, density, or its ‘mouth-feel’.
 Some wines feel weighty, or full bodied, while others feel light bodied.
 Wine runs the gamut from light to full, with most falling somewhere in between.